 We apologize in advance for the length of this post - it's around 3000 words, which will take about 15 minutes for most people to digest.
 There is a lot to review and it is changing every day.
 As time goes by, more light is shed on the science of this novel coronavirus, and more complexity is required to explain the actions.
 The more we understand how the virus works, the more effective we can be from both the treatment and prevention perspective.
-There is a lot of information out there regarding COVID-19, much of which is confusing and contradictory.
+There is a lot of information out there regarding this novel virus, much of which is confusing and contradictory.
 We see it as our responsibility to sort through as much of the incoming data as possible in order to provide our community with as clear and unbiased understanding as possible.

 While taking the “Shelter in Place” directive and world pandemic seriously, our team is committed and dedicated to the health of our patients and community.
 Researching data from other countries that are ahead of the U.S. in this crisis allows us to gain perspective on the path of progression of SARS-CoV-2 (the virus responsible for COVID-19).
 In a recent chart by Johns Hopkins, it shows that the U.S. is following a very similar path as Italy.
 In fact, the U.S. has more confirmed cases on day 18 of the virus than Italy did after the same number of days (18 days after each country reported at least 100 confirmed cases).